jefferson-health/iot-coding-challenge/README.md

 ## Tasks

-1. Using [openweatherapi](https://openweathermap.org/api) (Don't worry it's free) build an API with the following two routes
+1. Create an account and obtain an API key with Using [openweatherapi](https://openweathermap.org/api) (Don't worry it's free)
+2. Design an API Backend keeping in mind scalability (should your router be a file or directory?)
+3. Build and Node Express server with the following routes
-	* GET route: Get the weather based on the `city`.
+	* ROUTE 1: Get the weather based on the `city`.
 This includes the high, low, and weather description.
 Since the weather changes throughout the day get the weather description closest to the current time.
 The response to the user should be in JSON format.
-	* GET route: Get the forecast based on the `city` and the `numberDay`.
+	* ROUTE 2: Get the forecast based on the `city` and the `numberDay`.
 Ex "What is the four day forecast in Tokyo?".
 This should respond with data about the high, low, and weather description for each day.
-2. Using any technology desired build a front end that makes these calls and displays the data from part one.

-**Bonus Level: Write some tests for your API, even one would be nice to see, but not required.
-We are a test driven shop!**
+4. Write some tests for your API, even one would be nice to see.
+We are a test driven shop!
+5. We will be pulling your code and hitting your server via postman.
+Make sure it works!

+**BONUS (Not Required) Using any technology desired build a front end that makes these calls and displays the data**

 **NOTE:**
 We're looking for organized coders.
 Files architected in a way in which the application could be scaled to engulf multiple APIs from multiple sources.